First Alert Tropical Update: Monitoring potential development in the Atlantic

-SUMMARY: A cluster of thunderstorms south of the Cape Verde Islands has potential, about an 80 percent chance, to gradually develop later this week.
+SUMMARY: A disturbance in the open Atlantic continues to organize.
 Click the video to learn more.

 THANK YOU FOR TRUSTING WNCT 9 FIRST ALERT WEATHER!
 Weather changes quickly.
 Your full team of First Alert meteorologists- Jerry Jackson, Dontae Jones, Megan Lindsey, Pierce Legeion and David Sawyer- will keep you updated.
 To follow us “on the go”, check out these links: